ksduye/The-Other-Roles-Edited/README.md

 **便签:**
 - Only the movement is affected by the rewind.
-- A Vampire bite will trigger the rewind.
+- A 吸血鬼 bite will trigger the rewind.
 If the Time Master misses shielding the bite, they can still shield the kill which happens a few seconds later.
 - If the Time Master was bitten and has their shield active before when a meeting is called, they survive but the time won't be rewound.
-- If the Time Master has a Medic shield, they won't rewind.
+- If the Time Master has a 医生 shield, they won't rewind.
 - The shield itself ends immediately when triggered.
 So the Time Master can be attacked again as soon as the rewind ends.

 ### 游戏设置